ICC Cricket World Cup 2007

 Rahul Dravid promises aggressive cricket in World Cup

-India Cricket team Indian Skipper Rahul Dravid said Tuesday the Indian cricket team will play aggressive cricket with the aim of winning the Cricket World Cup.
+India Cricket team Indian Skipper Rahul Dravid said Tuesday the Indian Cricket Team will play aggressive cricket with the aim of winning the Cricket World Cup.

 Injured all-rounder Abdul Razzaq ruled out of World Cup